 The Centre for Spectatorship and Audience Research

-I am a founding member of the Centre for Spectatorship and Audience Research (CSAR) and currently serving as the associate director, external.
-CSAR is a research institute, founded at the University of Toronto, that specializes in bringing together scholars from across disciplines who focus on reception, participation, public space, encounter, and all the elements that comprise spectatorship and audience studies.
-Our centre is currently partnered with the Jackman Humanities Institute at the University of Toronto, sponsoring a year-long working group.
-We are preparing a special issue of Performance Matters, due out in November 2019.
+I am a founding member of the Centre for Spectatorship and Audience Research (CSAR).
+CSAR is an international research hub that specializes in bringing together scholars from across disciplines who focus on reception, participation, public space, encounter, and all the elements that comprise spectatorship and audience studies.
+We promote the investigation of the psychology, phenomenology, and position of spectatorship in theatre

-I am currently writing my Ph.D. thesis, which examines audiences in their own words as they respond to documentary, verbatim, and researched plays.
-This study is built on three case studies of contemporary plays performed in Ontario within the last five years.
+My SSHRC-funded Ph.D.
+Community-Engaged Theatre Audiences (2021) examines how audience members make meaning out of performances that surface, document, and negotiate community identity through a social justice lens.
 My research investigates the space between the artist’s process and the individual audience member’s experience.
 I understand "audiences" as both unified communities within the constructed, temporary moment of performance, and a collection of individual spectators who are interpreting the play through their own layered lenses.
 I ask: how are audience members interpreting the research of the artists?
 What do audience members perceive as authoritative or authentic in the performance?
 How do audience members reflect on these plays and their efficacy?
-I investigate this primarily through interviews, both of the artists involved, and a select group of audience members.
+I investigate this primarily through close readings of interview material gathered by imbedded artist-researchers.

 I am proud to be an artist-researcher on this SSHRC funded project at OISE, supervised by Prof. Tara Goldstein.
-The goal of our project is to video interview LGBTQ families across Ontario about their children’s experiences in school and share our findings from these interviews with teachers, community educators and other LGBTQ families.
-One of the ways we are working on sharing these stories is through the creation of a verbatim play Out at School.
-Together with four other graduate students, Tara and her team are taking this rich research and creating music, visual art and drama.
+The goal of our project is to document LGBTQ families' experiences in school and share our findings from these interviews with teachers, community educators and other LGBTQ families.
+One of the ways we are working on sharing these stories is through the creation of a verbatim play, Out at School.
+This play is available as a podcast!

 Co-authored with Pam Snell and Tara Goldstein